liquidmetal-dev/flintlock/docs/quick-start.md

 We recommend using one of the following tools to send requests to the Flintlock server.
 There are both GUI and a CLI option.

+### hammertime

+[Hammertime](https://github.com/Callisto13/hammertime) is a cli client built with the soel purpose of interacting with Flintlock services.

 ### grpc-client-cli